William V. Roebuck: Early life

-Bill Roebuck, who is from Rocky Mount, North Carolina, graduated from high school in 1974.
-He subsequently attended Wake Forest University, receiving a bachelor's and master's degree before attending the University of Georgia Law School.
+Roebuck is from Rocky Mount, North Carolina, and graduated from high school in 1974.
+He subsequently attended Wake Forest University, earning bachelor's and master's degrees in English.
+He served in the Peace Corps in Côte d'Ivoire and taught English in Saudi Arabia before attending the University of Georgia School of Law, graduating in 1992 and joining the Foreign Service that year.

 Career

-He was confirmed as ambassador on November 18, 2014 and presented his credentials on January 20, 2015.
+After law school, Roebuck was posted throughout the Middle East and served as the acting U.S. Ambassador to Libya after Ambassador J. Christopher Stevens was killed.
+He was confirmed as Ambassador to Bahrain on November 18, 2014 and presented his credentials on January 20, 2015.
 He succeeded Thomas C. Krajeski and was succeeded by Justin Siberell.

 Activities in Syria

-In August 2018, State Department representative William Roebuck traveled to the cities of Manbij and Kobani, both situated in Aleppo Governorate, as well as the town of Al-Shaddadah in Hasakah Governorate.
+In August 2018, State Department representative Roebuck traveled to the cities of Manbij and Kobani, both situated in Aleppo Governorate, as well as the town of Al-Shaddadah in Hasakah Governorate.
 He was later due to visit Deir ez-Zor Governorate which is held by U.S.-backed Kurdish forces.
 "We are prepared to stay here, as the president Donald Trump has made clear," he said after meeting with Democratic Federation of Northern Syria.

 Criticisms of Turkish intervention

 In November 2019, Roebuck "criticized the Trump administration for not trying harder to prevent Turkey’s military offensive" in northern Syria.

-In November 2019, the New York Times reported that Ambassador William Roebuck, the senior U.S. diplomat in Syria drafted a memorandum to the U.S. Special Envoy to Syria James Jeffrey that stated directly that the U.S. should have done more to stop the Turkish invasion into Syria.
+In November 2019, the New York Times reported that Roebuck, the senior U.S. diplomat in Syria, drafted a memorandum to the U.S. Special Envoy to Syria James Jeffrey that stated directly that the U.S. should have done more to stop the Turkish invasion into Syria.
 He said "Turkey’s military operation in northern Syria, spearheaded by armed Islamist groups on its payroll, represents an intentioned-laced effort at ethnic cleansing and what can only be described as war crimes and ethnic cleansing."
 He also warned that "we — with our local partners — have lost significant leverage and inherited a shrunken, less stable platform to support both our CT efforts and the mission of finding a comprehensive political solution for Syria."